 4. Private Networking and Floating IPs

-UpCloud enables you to create a 100 percent private network that is interconnected with their data centres.
-You can send the data between cloud servers via a private connection without incurring any costs.
+UpCloud enables you to create a 100 percent private network with their datacenters.
+You can send the data between cloud servers via a private connection without incurring costs.

 The floating IPs also provide a static IP address that can be associated with a cloud server.
 Then, you can freely relocate them and construct a highly available infrastructure with no failure points.

 UpCloud offers granular permission control that can be utilised to grant access to the rest of your team or clients.
 You can tag servers and organise the infrastructure as a whole.
 You can also use these tags to grant or restrict server access to specific groups.